cbritopacheco/rodin/README.md

 The library is still in development.
 It is primarily maintained by [Carlos Brito-Pacheco](https://edp-ljk.imag.fr/author/carlos-brito-pacheco/) and was developed to generate examples for his ongoing PhD.

+Any contributors are warmly encouraged and any help or comments are always appreciated!

 ## Status

 | Branch      |  Matrix  | Tests | Code Coverage | Benchmarks | Documentation |